-Professor Odinet’s research specializes in commercial/consumer finance and property law, with an emphasis on mortgage lending, digital assets, and financial regulation.
-His work has appeared in leading law reviews, and he is a co-author on several casebooks dealing with real estate and commercial transactions.
+Professor Odinet’s research focuses on commercial law, consumer finance, and property law, with an emphasis on digital/crypto assets, financial regulation, bankruptcy, and mortgage lending.
+His work has appeared in leading law reviews, and he is a co-author on several casebooks dealing with property, real estate, and commercial transactions.
 Additionally, his book titled Foreclosed: Mortgage Servicing and the Hidden Architecture of Homeownership in America was published by Cambridge University Press in 2019.
-Professor Odinet’s courses include Property Law; Secured Transactions; Real Estate Law and Finance; Bankruptcy; Payments Systems; and Consumer Finance Law.
+Professor Odinet’s courses include Property Law; Secured Transactions; Real Estate Law & Finance; Bankruptcy; Payments Systems; and Consumer Finance Law.
 During the fall 2023 semester, he will be a visiting professor at the University of Georgia School of Law.

 In professional and academic circles, Professor Odinet is a fellow of the American College of Real Estate Lawyers and has held several leadership positions with the American Bar Association’s Section of Real Property, Trust & Estate Law.
 He has also chaired both the Commercial and Consumer Law Section and the Real Estate Transactions Section of the Association of American Law Schools.
 Professor Odinet currently serves as co-editor of the Annual Survey of Consumer Finance Law, which appears in the American Bar Association's The Business Lawyer publication.